MJ12358/apex-http-utils/README.md

 	Wraps System.Http, System.HttpRequest and System.HttpResponse.

 	Use it to easily send http requests via a fluent api.

+-	### HttpException
+	Used to consistently format http exceptions.

 - ### HttpFormBuilder
 	Used to build multipart/form-data requests easily.